maxsitt/insect-detect-docs/docs/software/programming.md

 it possible to record 4K 30 fps video with almost no load on the Raspberry Pi.
-As 4K 30 fps video can take up a lot of disk space, the remaining free disk space is checked while recording and the recording is stopped if the free space left drops below a specified threshold (e.g. 200 MB).
+As 4K 30 fps video can take up a lot of disk space, the remaining free disk space is checked while recording and the recording is stopped if the free space left drops below a specified threshold (e.g. 100 MB).

-If you don't need the full 30 fps you can decrease the frame rate which will lead to a smaller video file size (e.g. `-fps 20`).
+If you don't need the 25 fps you can decrease the frame rate which will lead to a smaller video file size (e.g. `-fps 20`).

 Run the script with: